magiclabs/next-css/README.md

 ## ⚖️ Trade-offs

 - More dependencies leads to longer NPM package installation times.
+These are _marginal_ for a typical project.

-- As this is a re-implementation of NextJS CSS support, there may be some inconsistencies between the end results.
-NextJS benefits from aggressive internal optimizations which may be missing or unaccounted for here.
-However, we try our best to match the internal implementation as closely as possible.
+- This is a wholesale re-implementation of NextJS CSS support, so there may be some inconsistencies between the end results.
+NextJS notably benefits from aggressive internal optimizations which may be missing or unaccounted for here.
+That being said, we try our best to match the internal implementation as closely as possible.

 - Currently, only **Webpack V4** is officially supported.
 Whenever NextJS updates to support Webpack V5 by default, `@magiclabs/next-css` will be updated as well.